34th Tony Awards

 The 34th Annual Tony Awards was broadcast by CBS television on June 8, 1980, from the Mark Hellinger Theatre.
 The hosts were Mary Tyler Moore and Jason Robards.
 The theme was "understudies"; each of the hosts and presenters had been understudies and offered anecdotes of that beginning.

+Eligibility

+Shows that opened on Broadway during the 1979–1980 season before May 15, 1980 are eligible.